dainst/idai-field/desktop/src/manual/manual.en.md

 ## Manage resources

 Resources in the list can be selected by clicking.
 By holding down the Ctrl/Cmd or Shift key, multiple resources can be selected simultaneously.
-Right clicking one or more selected resources in the list opens a context menu providing the following options:
+Right-clicking one or more selected resources in the list opens a context menu providing the following options:

 * *Show warnings*: Displays the warnings available for this resource (only available for resources with warnings, see chapter *Warnings*)
-* *Edit*: Opens the editor (also available by doubleclicking the resource entry in the list)
+* *Edit*: Opens the resource editor (see section *Edit resources*).
+Alternatively, the editor can also be opened by double-clicking on the resource entry in the list.
 * *Link images*: Opens a window where images can be linked to the selected resource or linked images can be removed
 * *Add QR code*: Opens a window in which a new QR code can be generated for the resource or an existing QR code can be linked via camera scan
 * *Manage QR code*: Displays the QR code of the resource and allows printing a QR code label (alternatively also accessible via the QR code button on the right side of the list element of the resource)